 When you ask a GISW parent what they consider to be the strengths of the school, inevitably they mention the community.
 While we enjoy great diversity in our community, the one thing we all have in common is this school and our commitment to providing the best environment for our students.
 Whether you are here for a few years on an expat assignment, or here permanently, we want all parents to find a way to get involved and stay engaged – it’s a great way to meet friends, particularly for new families – it provides invaluable support for the school.
-For nearly 60 years, parents, faculty, staff and students have come together around their desire to have a strong school community, and have worked together to provide the environment we all enjoy today.
+For over 60 years, parents, faculty, staff and students have come together around their desire to have a strong school community, and have worked together to provide the environment we all enjoy today.
 It’s our responsibility to continue to carry on the tradition not just for our community today, but for those who come after us as well!

 There are many ways to participate, and we invite you to consider what’s best for you!